Jewish extremist convicted in arson that killed Arab toddler

 JERUSALEM (AP) — An Israeli district court on Monday convicted a Jewish extremist of murder in a 2015 arson attack that killed a Palestinian toddler and his parents, a case that had sent shock waves through Israel and helped fuel months of Israeli-Palestinian violence.

-“This trial won’t bring my family back,” Hussein Dawabshe, the toddler’s grandfather, said outside the courtroom in central Israel.
+“This trial won’t bring my family back,” Hussein Dawabsheh, the toddler’s grandfather, said outside the courtroom in central Israel.
 “But I don’t want another family to go through the trauma that I have.”

 At the time of the arson killing, Israel was dealing with a wave of vigilante-style attacks by suspected Jewish extremists.
 But the deadly firebombing in the West Bank village of Duma touched a particularly sensitive nerve.